Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Introduction

-While these trends are well-established in the low-redshift universe, they remain a matter of ongoing debate at intermediate and higher redshifts ($z\gtrsim1$). \citep{patel2009} reports a negative correlation between star formation activity and environmental density at $z\sim0.83$, the same as the local universe.
-Some studies find no significant correlation between SFR and environment beyond redshift $z\sim1$ \citep{Grutzbauch2011, Scoville2013, darvish2016, chartab2020}.
-In contrast, a positive correlation between SFR/sSFR and environmental density is reported in \citep{elbaz2007,cooper2008} and \citep{lemaux_vimos_2022} reports a reversal of the SFR-density relation at $2<z<5$.
-This discrepancy between high redshift results is due to the limited availability of observational data at higher redshifts, a lack of complete samples of statistically significant size, and more uncertainties in the extracted physical parameters for fainter objects.
-This weakens the statistical reliability of these trends at higher redshifts, making the interpretation of these observations more challenging.
-Thus, more studies are needed to reliably identify the LSS at higher redshifts and investigate the role of the environment in the star formation activity of galaxies in the early stages of galaxy evolution.
+While these trends are well-established in the lower redshifts, they remain a matter of ongoing debate at intermediate and higher redshifts ($z\gtrsim1$). \citep{patel2009} reports a negative correlation between star formation activity and environmental density at $z\sim0.83$, the same as the local universe.
+Using a large sample of galaxies in 5 CANDELS fields (GOODSN, GOODS-S, EGS, UDS, and COSMOS), \citep{chartab2020} further extended this observation to as high as $z\sim 3.5$.
+There are also studies that find no significant correlation between SFR and environment beyond redshift $z\sim 1$ \citep{Grutzbauch2011, Scoville2013, darvish2016}.
+Conversely, there are indications that the low redshift trends between SFR and environmental density begin to diminish, or even reverse, around $z\sim1-2$.
+This potential reversal has been observed in several studies that examine galaxies within individual structures and compare their star formation activity with counterparts in field environments.
+For example, the reversal of this trend at $z\sim 0.8-1$ was reported using a sample of galaxies in GOODS field by \citep{elbaz2007} and a sample drawn from SDSS and DEEP2 redshift survey by \citep{cooper2008}.
+Utilizing a large sample of spectroscopically confirmed galaxies, \citep{lemaux_vimos_2022} reported a monotonic increase in SFR with increasing galaxy overdensity in the early universe ($2<z<5$).
+However, some studies attribute the observed reversal to cosmic variance, AGN contamination, and various dynamical ranges of environments used in different studies \citep{sobral2011,Scoville2013,darvish2016}.
+In any case, the discrepancy between high redshift results is due to the limited availability of observational data at higher redshifts, a lack of complete samples of statistically significant size, and uncertainties in the extracted physical parameters for fainter objects.
+This weakens the statistical reliability of the observed trends at higher redshifts and makes the interpretation of these observations more challenging.
+Thus, more studies are needed to reliably identify the LSS at higher redshifts and investigate the role of the environment in the star formation activity of galaxies in the early universe.